Mato Grosso: Demographics

 Ethnically, the state includes a relatively high proportion of caboclos (persons of mixed European and Indian ancestry), as do other areas of interior Brazil.
-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 1,532,000 Brown (Mixed) people (50.92%); 1,179,000 White people (39.16%); 239,000 Black people (7.93%); 41,000 Amerindian people (1.37%); and 14,000 Asian people (0.45%).
+The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 2,048,782 Brown (Mixed) people (56%); 1,181,590 White people (32.3%); 360,698 Black people (9.9%); 56,687 Amerindian people (1.5%); and 10,813 Asian people (0.3%).

+At the 2022 census, the most commonly nominated ethnic groups as a proportion of the total population were:

 Largest cities

 Education

 Portuguese is the official national language and the primary language taught in schools.
 English and Spanish are also taught as part of the official high school curriculum.

 More than 58 universities are located in the state of Mato Grosso.

 Cuiabá is home to the following universities: